Harshilpatel2605/Single-Digit-Classification/README.md

 The model will output:

-    The preprocessed image visualization
+    The Original colored Image & The preprocessed image visualization.

-    Predicted digit with its probability distribution
+    Predicted digit with its probability distribution.

 Example